 Well, bitcoin is the cryptocurrency that is not regulated by the banks and generated by the procedure called mining.
-It came into the existence in January 2009 with the release of first open source Bitcoin client as well as the issuance of the first bitcoin.
+It came into existence on January 2009 with the release of first open-source Bitcoin client as well as the issuance of the first bitcoin.

 How Much Was Bitcoin worth in

 Bitcoin first appeared in 2009 and was not traded on any of the exchange in 2009.
 So technically speaking it was worth nothing that is $0 in 2009.
 Its price was recorded in 2010.

 There is no proper way to determine the price of Bitcoin.
 Its worth is an average based on the feeds received from the global exchange.
 But discrepancies aside, the factors which determine “how much one bitcoin worth” are: